 The key to a delicious fritada is all the sides it comes with, which can include sweet fried plantains, llapingachos, hominy (coarsely ground corn), habas (fava beans), yuca, corn on the cob, camote (sweet potatoes), sweet plantains, boiled potatoes and maíz tostado (toasted dry corn).

-#10 SECO DE CHIVO: goat stew cooked in beer
+Seco de chivo: goat stew cooked in beer

 Secos are thick Ecuadorian stews, usually served with yellow rice and fried plantains.
 Seco de chivo is a goat stew, eaten for special occasions in Ecuador.
 Traditionally, it was made with chicha, a fermented corn beverage introduced by the Incas, but today beer is used instead.

 The meat is cooked in the beer until all the liquid has evaporated to produce these delicious chunks of goat meat.
+Whilst seco de chivo may not be the most photogenic looking dish, it sure goes down well with a few fresh Pilseners – Ecuador's traditional beer:

-TRAVEL RECOMMENDATIONS IN ECUADOR
+TRAVEL RECOMMENDATIONS FOR ECUADOR

 Transportation: Public transportation is really cheap in Ecuador, but why use buses when you can get a taxi for a fraction of what it would cost at home.
 Uber is not (yet) used in Ecuador, however excellent alternatives include Cabify and Easytaxi.
 An average ride in Quito from the Old Town to the Mariscal will cost around $3.